lasp/xmera/src/simulation/dynamics/Thrusters/thrusterStateEffector/thrusterStateEffector.rst

 Thruster Modeling
 ~~~~~~~~~~~~~~~~~
 The functionalities of this thruster implementation are identical to the ones seen in :ref:`thrusterDynamicEffector`.
-For a general description of the thruster implementation in Basilisk, namely how the forces and torques are computed, see that module's documentation.
+For a general description of the thruster implementation in Xmera, namely how the forces and torques are computed, see that module's documentation.

 The main difference between the two thruster implementations comes from how the ``thrustFactor`` is computed and updated at each timestep.
 The ``thrustFactor`` is a parameter specific to each thruster and ranges from 0 to 1.
 It defines what the current magnitude of the thrust is: at 0 the thruster is off, and at 1 the thruster is at ``maxThrust``.
 While the previous thruster module computed the ``thrustFactor`` using on and off-ramps at the beginning and end of the thrusting maneuver, respectively, with a constant steady-state value of 1 in-between, this module updates that value through a first-order ordinary differential equation.